Skip to content

 AVG(expr) Arithmetic mean Non-recursive only

-MIN(expr) Minimum value Non-recursive only
+MIN(expr) Minimum value Safe in recursion

-MAX(expr) Maximum value Non-recursive only
+MAX(expr) Maximum value Safe in recursion

-COLLECT(expr) Collect into list Non-recursive only
+COLLECT(expr) Collect into list Safe (unbounded)

-MSUM(expr) Monotonic sum (non-decreasing) Safe in recursion
+MSUM(expr) Monotonic sum (non-decreasing) Safe (unbounded)

 MMAX(expr) Monotonic maximum Safe in recursion